asmjit/asmjit/README.md

   * **Immediate Value** (`Imm`) - Immediate values are usually part of instructions (encoded within the instruction itself) or data.
   * **Label** - used to reference a location in code or data.
 Labels must be created by the `CodeEmitter` or by `CodeHolder`.
 Each label has its unique id per `CodeHolder` instance.

 AsmJit allows to construct operands dynamically, to store them, and to query a complete information about them at run-time.
-Operands are small (always 16 bytes per `Operand`) and should be always copied if you intend to store them (don't create operands by using `new` keyword, it's not recommended).
+Operands are small (always 16 bytes per `Operand`) and should be always copied (by value) if you intend to store them (don't create operands by using `new` keyword, it's not recommended).
 Operands are safe to be `memcpy()`ed and `memset()`ed if you need to work with arrays of operands.

 Small example of manipulating and using operands: